-- Purchase of a PEP Annual License acts as an agreement between the Mental Health Foundation (MHF) and your school.
+- Purchase of a PEP Lifetime Digital Access License acts as an agreement between the Mental Health Foundation (MHF) and your school.
 All data will be confidentially stored in accordance with the GDPR and Data Protection guidelines.

-- The cost of the PEP Annual License is £200 +VAT per school.
+- The cost of the PEP Lifetime Digital Access License is £100 +VAT per school.

-- The PEP Annual License enables access to the online Project platform indefinitely or until the Project funding ceases, from the date of payment.
-This includes all printed materials, access to the online project materials, PEP staff training videos, and opportunities for pupils and staff to get involved.
+- The PEP Lifetime Digital Access License enables access to the online Project platform indefinitely or until the Project funding ceases, from the date of payment.
+This includes access to the online project materials, PEP staff training videos, and opportunities for pupils and staff to get involved.

 - Once an account is registered, we are unable to issue refunds except in exceptional circumstances.

 - All PEP materials (whether printed or hosted online) are the Intellectual Property of the Mental Health Foundation.
 This includes all core project materials, additional PEP-branded resources and training resources (including slides).

 - The PEP Lifetime Digital Access License does not include printed materials.

 - Printed PEP materials (Peer Educator Handbook and Peer Learner Workbook) can be purchased separately.
 The Project has been designed to run with printed materials, but each lesson provides non-workbook delivery options.